wenpeishao/ZNS-SSD-Project/README.md

 ### Step 4: Analyzing Results

 Results will provide various metrics, including IOPS, latency, and throughput.
 Direct I/O vs. Buffered I/O

-        direct=0: Uses the OS buffer cache, which can lead to faster performance due to caching but does not always represent true hardware performance. direct=1: Bypasses the OS cache, directly interacting with the device, providing a more accurate representation of the SSD's raw performance.
+- `direct=0`: Uses the OS buffer cache, which can lead to faster performance due to caching but does not always represent true hardware performance.
+- `direct=1`: Bypasses the OS cache, directly interacting with the device, providing a more accurate representation of the SSD's raw performance.

 I/O Engines

-        libaio: Provides asynchronous I/O operations for Linux, using kernel AIO.
+- `libaio`: Provides asynchronous I/O operations for Linux, using kernel AIO.
-        io_uring: A newer, efficient, and feature-rich asynchronous I/O API for Linux.
+- `io_uring`: A newer, efficient, and feature-rich asynchronous I/O API for Linux.
-        psync: Synchronous I/O, where each I/O operation must complete before the next begins.
+- `psync`: Synchronous I/O, where each I/O operation must complete before the next begins.

 ### Results and Figures

 To illustrate the differences in performance, the following figures compare the IOPS and throughput between direct=0 and direct=1:

 ![](block_size/IOPS_Plot.png)
 ![](block_size/IOPS_Plot_direct.png)